8ta4/say/README.md

 Absolutely!
 If you care more about saving battery, feel free to put your Mac to sleep.

+> Will this tool stop my MacBook from sleeping when I close the lid?

+Nah.
+If your MacBook's set to sleep when you close it up, it'll still do that even with `say` running.
+But hey, if you've got your MacBook set up to stay awake in clamshell mode, it'll stay up regardless of whether `say` is doing its thing or not.

 > Does this tool filter out other voices?

 Nah, `say` is an equal-opportunity listener.